ZupIT/beagle-docs/content/en/overview.md

 ### Understanding version numbers

+Beagle's version follows the [semantic versioning](https://semver.org/) standard.

+The *documentation* only has versions with numbers up to the **minor**, for example: `1.2`.
+However, some definitions from previous minor versions may still be present, even if they are not valid anymore.
+If that's the case, we will try to inform those definitions specific versions.

-Beagle's version follows the [semantic versioning](https://semver.org/) concept.
-The documentation is versioned according to the *major* Beagle version.
-Between platforms, the features compatibility is by the minor version.
-For example, it is possible to use 1.0.0 in the backend with 1.0.1 on Android, 1.0.2 on iOS and 1.0.3 on the web react.
+Between platforms, it's possible to use different **patch** versions.
+For example, you can have version `1.0.0` in the backend with `1.0.1` on Android, `1.0.2` on iOS, and `1.0.3` on the web react.

-Some definitions on this documentation exists only in specific minors or patches.
-See the captions used to denote these cases:

-- `x.y.z`: an exclusive definition of the version x.y.z;
-- `>=x.y.z`: existing definition from x.y.z version;
-- `<=x.y.z`: existing definition until the x.y.z version.